MulberryBeacon/anarky/README.md

 See [CHANGELOG](CHANGELOG.md) for details.

-## Bugs

-* `flac2mp3` doesn't remove the temporary files that are extracted from the input FLAC files (WAV and cover art files).
-Code still needs to be implement to perform this step

-## Roadmap

-Future versions will have the following features:

-* A new master control program (nudge nudge, wink wink) that could be used instead of the individual programs.
-It will have two additional options for the desired input and output formats, while keeping the set of options outlined for the current set of programs
-* An installation script that will avoid any manual configuration to make the programs globally available in a system (path, location, etc.)
-* A synchronization mechanism that can replicate the tree structure of the FLAC folder and automatically convert every album to MP3

 ## Dependencies

-All development and testing activities are carried out on Linux using Python 3.4.3.
+All development and testing activities are carried out on Mac OS X 10.11.3 using Python 3.5.1.
 The following packages are required:

 * `lame`
 * `flac`